marcogambetta/SHAHEEN-DAR/SEGY_CREATION_Guide.md

 Every single source must have the same _**time axis**_.
 The _time axis_ **must be carefully synchronized** among the different devices: DAR, Navigation and localization system, guns' controller

 Synchronization must have higher accuracy than the actual fastest sampling rate.
-Normally seismic sensors (Hydrophones and Geophones) are sampled at 1 kHz. this means that the _time axis must be syncronized_ with accuracy not less than half a millisecond.
+Normally seismic sensors (Hydrophones and Geophones) are sampled at 1 kHz.
+This means that the _time axis must be syncronized_ with accuracy not less than half a millisecond.
 Marginally an accuracy equal to the fastest sampling rate can be accepted.

 ## Sensor Data
 Sensor data are recorded by DAR and organized in a database using DAR_TOOLIK.
 The collected data is a time stream: samples are collected in sequence, one after the other, from the start to the end of the recording.